aspose-words/Aspose.Words-Documentation/cpp/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-markdown/_index.md

 ## Useful Tips

-There are several nuances and interesting cases, having learned which you can work with Markdown files more flexibly and conveniently.
+There are many nuances and interesting cases, having learned which you can work with Markdown files more flexibly and conveniently.
 For example, there is the ability to use:

-* SetextHeading that allows you to create multi-line headings in Markdown, while regular headings in Markdown can only be single-line.
+* SetextHeading that enables you to create multi-line headings in Markdown, while regular headings in Markdown can only be single-line.
 SetextHeading is based on a "Heading N" style, and its level can only be 1 or 2.
 If N in "Heading N" is greater than or equal to 2, then the corresponding SetextHeading is based on "Heading 2", otherwise on "Heading 1".
 * Different markers for the first level of bulleted lists ("-", "+" or "*", the default marker is “-”.) and different types of numbering for ordered lists ("." or ")", the default marker is ".").